Amit969386/codeaplha_data_visualisation/README.md

 - Generated insights

 ## Output
-The project provides insights into passenger survival, age distribution, and other important characteristics of the Titanic dataset.
+The project provides insights into passenger survival, age distribution, gender distribution and other important characteristics of the Titanic dataset.

 ## Author
 Amit Kumar